EI2030/Low-power-E-Paper-OS/README.md

 >> He had decided to dramatically change his approach.
 >>
 25:34
 >> At that point, Paulson bowed to the inevitable.
-One thing Paulson said to mein an interview is,
+One thing Paulson said to me in an interview is,
 >>
 25:40
 >> "When the situation changes, you have to be willing to change with the situation."
 >>
 25:47
->> NARRATOR: Fed chairmanBen Bernanke joined Paulson for the emergency meeting.
+>> NARRATOR: Fed chairman Ben Bernanke joined Paulson for the emergency meeting.
 >>
 25:52
->> On Thursday, late afternoon, they go to Nancy Pelosi'soffice.
+>> On Thursday, late afternoon, they go to Nancy Pelosi's office.
 >>
 25:58
 >> And there's a meeting of the senior legislators from both parties in both House and Senate.